Boots Online Clinics Patient Guide

-We believe that it’s important for both your safety and continuity of care that your family doctor is aware of any treatment that you have through the Agency.
-For this reason, we'll write to your doctor informing them of any treatment you receive.
-Or for certain services, we’ll advise you to inform your doctor so they have a complete record of your care.
+We collect and process your personal data to enable us to give you the best and most appropriate care and advice.
+It is also our responsibility (legally) to collect your data to ensure the service we provide is appropriate for you.
+That’s one of the reasons why we inform your family Doctor of any treatment that you have through the Agency.
+For this reason, we’ll write to your Doctor informing them of any treatment you receive.
+Or, for certain services, we’ll advise you to inform your Doctor so they have a complete record of your care.
+This is important both for your safety and the continuity of care that you receive.

 Like all quality healthcare providers, the Independent Medical Agency is committed to maintaining and improving standards of care and services through clinical audit.
 However, no personal, identifiable data is released or disclosed as a consequence of clinical audit activity.